jigs1188/ShortestPathGame/README.md

 ## Next Steps

 After setting up the project, you can start working on the game's features, such as interactive graph rendering, pathfinding algorithms, and user interface improvements.
-The current phase involves manually solving the shortest path problem, with plans to implement more complex algorithms in future updates.
+The current phase involves implementing core game mechanics and enhancing user experience.

 ## License

 This project is licensed under the MIT License.

+---

+You can update the `README.md` file in your repository with the above content.
+If you need further assistance, let me know!